Bob-Utveckling/Logging-Module-For-PHP-Applications/README.md

 it makes it possible to read the logged data by issuing a "show_log" command.
 #############################

-Follow steps below to enable the Module:
+Follow the 5 steps below to enable the Module in your application which works as a helper to log all insert/update SQL queries:

 1. Create the Logging Table in your database by running the following SQL Query: